The largest golf resorts in the world have an overwhelming American flavor.

 28. Greenbrier Resort

-Five courses/81 holes: Old White TPC, The Greenbrier, The Meadows, Oakhurst Links (nine holes played with hickory clubs), The Snead at the Greenbrier Sporting Club (private)
+Five courses/72 holes: Old White TPC, The Greenbrier (currently a nine-hole routing), The Meadows, Oakhurst Links (nine holes played with hickory clubs), The Snead at the Greenbrier Sporting Club (private)

-Comment: If construction of the private Oakhurst Course ever gets back on track and opens at the Greenbrier Sporting Club, this historic resort in West Virginia's Alleghany Mountains will sport 99 holes, although only 63 are open to the public.
+Comment: If construction of the private Oakhurst Course ever gets back on track and opens at the Greenbrier Sporting Club and the Greenbrier course returns to 18 holes after a redesign/renovation, this historic resort in West Virginia's Alleghany Mountains will sport 99 holes, although only 63 will be open to the public.

 27. Garland Lodge and Golf Resort